ExtractTable/ExtractTable-py/READMe.md

 # Prerequisite

-Before we talk/boast about the service, a developer MUST need an API key to use the ExtractTable service.
-[FREE credits here](https://extracttable.com/trail.html).
+Before we talk/boast about the service, a developer must have an API key to use the ExtractTable service.
+Get some [FREE credits here](https://extracttable.com/trail.html).

 We beat this market **not just in accuracy also in cost, and expiration**.
 You are most welcomed to [BUY credits here](https://extracttable.com/#pricing) or email me at saradhi@extracttable.com for assistance.

+# Installation

+`pip install -U ExtractTable`

 # Basic Usage